 Yet there are other signs advising no smoking, no pets and no littering which are generally displayed in places which are intended for the public.

-Anyway there is widespread disregard of the rules as there must have been at least 50 hikes on the trail on the day of my visit.
+Anyway there is widespread disregard of the rules as there must have been at least 50 hikers on the trail on the day of my visit.
 Perhaps the authorities turn a blind eye provided visitors stick to the trail and do not try to reach those sections which are cordoned off such as the route to the waterfall.

 Enjoy Ayer Hitam Forest Reserve while you still can.
 Nothing is permanent it seems.